rpietro/planout_edx/planout_edx.md

 The UniformChoice operator should be used when the arms should be equally allocated between the arms.
 In other words, with two arms an intervention will be allocated to approximately 50% of the subjects.
 With the WeightedChoice operator, we have a way to modify the probability of allocation to each arm.

-When using a script, a third-party software such as R, JMP, Minitab, LibreOffice are used to generate a Comma Separate Value (CSV) file where the first row already represents a randomization, and where each column represents an arm.
+When using a script, a third-party software such as R, JMP, Minitab, LibreOffice are used to generate a Comma Separate Value (CSV) file where the first row already represents a randomization, and where each line represents an arm.

 Another way of designing an experiment is to directly use the Planout scripting language.
 This language has a limited set of keywords and operators, including logical operators (AND, OR or NOT), arithmetic operators, execution conditions (if/else) and matrices [The PlanOut language](https://facebook.github.io/planout/docs/planout-language.html)